-Richmindale College offers an installment plan to schedule fees in monthly payments.
+Richmindale College offers an installment plan to schedule fees per semester in monthly payments.
+The number of days used in the terms of payment is based on the Gregorian calendar.

-Student applicants pay a one-time admission fee upon admission application.
+Note that student applicants pay a one-time admission fee upon admission application.
 If applicants apply for credit transfer, they also pay the credit transfer evaluation fee, in addition to the admission fee, upon admission application.
+These fees are not part of the terms of payment.
+The terms of payment apply to the course fees per semester.
 See the Tuition and Fees section for more details about the fees; and Payment Methods section for more details about the payment options.